dinesh14164/covid19/README.md

 ## To see service worker and push notification in action follow the following steps

 1. Run `ng build --prod` to build the project.
 The build artifacts will be stored in the `dist/` directory.
+Run `node serve` for a prod server.
 Navigate to `http://localhost:8080/`

 2. Do signup and login.
 Then go into the profile section.
 Enable the Notification.
 3. Push Notifiction using push notification button.